-- 1. ↑ See also Section G Chapter 28.3 - 2. ↑ DPP Recast.
+- 2. ↑ DPP Recast.
 May 2013. p.
-21. - 3.
-1 See also Chapter 12.3 concerning design allowance for climate change effects. - A presentation at a seminar on bank protection in April 2017 adds to the summary given below. - 5. ↑ The CS WMA was aware that the World Bank-funded Coastal Embankment Improvement Project Phase 1 was offering land acquisition and compensation in Polders 32, 33, 35/1 and 35/3.
-In a public meeting, they made clear their preference for financial compensation. - 6. \uparrow 'Backing' is the practice of using earth to build up the width of the embankment on its country-side. - 7.
+21. - 3. ↑ See also Chapter 12.3 concerning design allowance for climate change effects. - 4. ↑ A presentation at a seminar on bank protection in April 2017 adds to the summary given below. - 5.
+1 The CS WMA was aware that the World Bank-funded Coastal Embankment Improvement Project Phase 1 was offering land acquisition and compensation in Polders 32, 33, 35/1 and 35/3.
+In a public meeting, they made clear their preference for financial compensation. - 6.
+1 'Backing' is the practice of using earth to build up the width of the embankment on its country-side. - 7.
 1 To prevent riverbank erosion, 'porcupines' are installed to slow river velocities and thus encourage sediment deposition close to the riverbank.